Abertay-University-SDI/cmp301-w1-triangle-Matthew-Henderson123/README.md

-# CMP301_Geometry
+# CMP301\_Geometry

 Starter lab project for CMP301.
 Lab on Colour and Geometry

-Name:
+Name: Matthew Henderson
-Number:
+Number: 2301614
 Outline of project: